Frequently Asked Questions ~ Yoga

 Hypnobirthing is a simple antenatal education programme aimed at dispelling the myths and fear that surround birth, to leave you feeling empowered, confident and ready for your birth.
 It does not involve stage hypnosis, it is not hippy and it is not dogmatic - I will not be telling you how to give birth, but I will tell you how to make informed decisions about your birth so that you are part of the process and are not simply on a conveyor belt of care.

-Why do a course with you instead of an online course?
+Why do a group or 1:1 course with you instead of downloading an online course?

 Is pain relief allowed with hypnobirthing?